Board of Directors

 Starting as a blogger for Girls with Guts, Mandy became hooked on the organization, and all the positivity, friendship, and support Girls with Guts has provided.
 She strives to keep that mission going.

-Kristen Weiss Sanders, content manager
+Kristen Weiss Sanders, Director of development

 Wesley Sanders, Treasurer